Aidbox Docs

 Failure model

-• Input validation failures (missing view, missing kind, multiple views, source set, etc.) — synchronous 400 OperationOutcome from the kick-off POST.
-No export-id is allocated.
+• Input validation failures (missing view, missing kind, multiple views, source set, etc.): synchronous 400 OperationOutcome from the kick-off POST.
+The server does not allocate an export-id.

 • No backend registered for kind (typo, module not deployed).

-• Missing target table / missing required parameter (e.g., no tableName).
+• Missing target table or missing required parameter (e.g., no tableName).

 • Schema mismatch the module can't auto-ALTER.